ravenOSS/Vue-native-geolocation/geoIssues.md

 5. **Condition: No location display after status.status = true**
   - Error: No error message
   - Fix: Actual data returned from getCurrentPositionAsync is a Coords object
-  - Fix: Change access position data object
+  - Fix: Change access to position data object
     ```
      this.location = location1.coords;
      // add <text>{{ location }}</text> to template